 Korean drama (한국드라마) – also known as K-drama – is taking the world by storm.

 With crazy plot twists, Korean historical drama, high school K drama, burning romances, awesome action and captivating cliff-hangers...
-Korean drama shows super-glue viewers to their television sets in seconds.
+Korean dramas, especially the recent survival thriller Squid Game, super-glue viewers to their television sets in seconds.

 Looking for a new show and/or a new language?
 K-dramas are a fun way to improve your Korean.